 There are a few standard strategies you can take to keep yourself as safe from germs as possible while you travel.

 "People should take the same measures [for the coronavirus] that they do for the flu or any other virus," explains Dr. Janine Kelly, M.D., an attending physician at Maimonides Medical Center in Brooklyn, New York.
-She offers a few tips and tricks: "Don’t touch surfaces that someone who has sick has touched.
+"Don’t touch surfaces that someone who has sick has touched.
 Wash your hands regularly and use sanitizer.
 Avoid contact with people who are sneezing and coughing."

 Dr. Mariea Snell, M.D., assistant director of the Online Doctor of Nursing Practice Program at Maryville University, tells Bustle that disinfectant wipes can also come in handy.
-As of March 20, the CDC does not recommend that Americans wear face masks, unless they are infected or caring for someone who is infected.
+In addition to state-by-state requirements on face masks, major U.S. airlines are requiring face coverings while traveling.

 Ultimately, while traveling can increase the odds of your getting sick in general, it doesn't necessarily mean there's cause for alarm.
 "It is important to be safe but it's also important to not panic," Dr. Snell says.